 What is Nocturia

-A recent study conducted by a team of Japanese scientists suggest that in many cases, regardless of the medical cause of nocturia, reducing the amount of salt in a person’s diet can be beneficial.
+A recent study conducted by a team of Japanese scientists suggest that in many cases, and regardless of the medical cause of nocturia, reducing the amount of salt in a person’s diet can be beneficial.
 It should be noted that the said study excluded functional abnormalities affecting urination — such as a neurogenic bladder.
-The subjects of the study who adhered to a regimen that reduced their salt intake also reduced the number of nocturia occurrences by over 50% — from 2.3 to 1.4 — on average.
+The subjects of the study who adhered to a regimen that reduces the salt intake also reduced the number of nocturia occurrences by over 50% — from 2.3 to 1.4 — on average.

 The results of the study, which have not been published yet, were announced during the 32nd Annual EAU Congress.
 The authors concluded that reducing the overall salt intake can be beneficial, especially for those who suffer from nocturia and have responded poorly to medication.